-Buying national insurance years can vary in costs depending on whether it's a full year you are topping up, you're self-employed or it's the previous two years but as a guideline it costs £824.
+Buying national insurance years can vary in costs depending on whether it's a full year you are topping up, you're self-employed or it's the previous two years but as a guideline it costs £824.20.
 However, it adds up to an extra £275pa which means, if you live for at least 3 years of receiving the increased income, you'd be in a profit.

 You could look at life expectancy projections to see if you think it's going to be worth it, but it must be a personal decision and take your own health and future into account.
 You also must be aware that not everyone would get this full benefit, if you are a higher rate taxpayer there will be tax on the additional income elsewhere from the state pension, using more of your personal allowance and low earners might be better with pension credit.
-Make sure you do your research for your own circumstances before making a decision.

-This is an overview of the changes that are coming but you need to make sure to speak to the Pension services available to get an accurate picture for you personally.
+This is an overview of the changes that are coming but you need to make sure to speak to the pension services available to get an accurate picture for you personally.